MANCHESTER CENTER

 All of the commercial competition took its toll on MANCHESTER CENTER.
 The Liberty House location was shuttered, with Home Express taking up shop on the first level and a Gottschalks Clearance Center opening on the second.
 These stores were short-lived.

 A 30 million dollar renovation and expansion was proposed in February 1994.
-This was to include a 188,400 square foot Third Level, United Artists 20-screen megaplex and parking garage.
-These never came to pass.
+This was to include a third mall level, United Artists 20-screen megaplex and parking garage.
+These were never built.
 By 1996, the shopping hub was in default.
 It was auctioned off in 1997.
 A new owner embarked on a transition to a mixed-use office and retail format.
 The vacant Liberty House was leased as offices for CalTrans.

-By the turn of the 20th century, MANCHESTER CENTER was 60-percent vacant.
+By the turn of the 21st century, MANCHESTER CENTER was 60-percent vacant.
 The mall's doldrums improved a bit with the dedication of the Signature Theatres Manchester Stadium 16.
-The movie megaplex showed its first features on July 16, 2000.
+This movie megaplex showed first features on July 16, 2000.
 Unfortunately, as the years progressed, more stores were shuttered.
 Longs Drugs, a charter 1956 tenant, closed in late 2007.
 Gottschalks went dark, along with the entire chain, on June 28, 2009.

 An amended plan was announced in early 2016.
 The moribund mall would be redeveloped, with its focal point being a new outdoor Events Plaza.
 The bulk of the Lower Level would be dedicated to retail, with the Upper containing leased office space.
-The old Gottschalks would be gutted and rebuilt as a Marketplace of restaurants.
-These would include Mariscos Las Adas Manzanillo, Green's Family Grill, Pineapple Kitchen, The Smokin' Burrito and Yummz Street Treats.
+The old Gottschalks would be gutted and rebuilt as a high-end restaurant Marketplace.
+Vendors would include Mariscos Las Adas Manzanillo, Green's Family Grill, Pineapple Kitchen, The Smokin' Burrito and Yummz Street Treats.

 MANCHESTER CENTER now covered approximately 1,023,800 leasable square feet and contained around fifty-one stores and services.
 Among there were Azkara, El Rodeo, Sally Beauty Supply, Footlocker, K's Sportswear, Studio 58 and a campus for UEI College.